greg-raven/Uncommon-Sense/_posts/2021-01-07-danger-government-at-work.md

 tag: 'Benjamin Franklin'
 ---

-No man’s life, liberty, or fortune is safe while our legislature is in session.
+No man's life, liberty, or fortune is safe while our legislature is in session.